Attention, Please! Adversarial Defense via Activation Rectification and Preservation: Experiment

 \subsection{Parameter Sensitivity Analysis}

-The proposed attention-based defense framework mainly involves two sets of parameters: the weight parameter in Eqn.~\eqref{eq:1}, and the iterative round of attack for adversarial sample generation.
+The proposed attention-based defense framework mainly involves the weight parameter $\alpha$ and $\beta$ in Eqn.~\eqref{eq:1}.
 This subsection serves to analyze the performance sensitivity to these parameters.

-We first adjusted the weight parameter to analyze the contribution of respective loss.
-The weight parameter sensitivity analysis experiment is conducted by fixing two of the weights and tuning the other weight.
-In Fig.~\ref{fig:6}(a)--(c) we show the defense classification accuracy of CIFAR-10 against different attack methods by tuning $\alpha$, $\beta$, and $\gamma$ respectively.
+We first adjusted the weight parameter to analyze the contribution of the respective loss.
+The weight parameter sensitivity analysis experiment is conducted by fixing one of the weights and tuning the other weight.
+In Fig.~\ref{fig:7}(a)--(b), we show the defense classification accuracy of Cifar10 against different attack methods by tuning $\alpha$ and $\beta$, respectively.

-When setting the weight for respective loss as $0$, i.e., excluding the corresponding classification, rectification and preservation constraint, the classification accuracy curves experience a consistently significant decline in Fig.~\ref{fig:6}(a)--(c).
-The sharp decrease in Fig.~\ref{fig:6}(a) is due to the fundamental role of classification loss.
-The notable change in Fig.~\ref{fig:6}(b)(c) validates the importance of attention rectification and preservation component towards adversarial attacks.
-Fig.~\ref{fig:5} visualizes the attention map of two example images and their corresponding adversarial images w/ and w/o the proposed attention losses.
-The results justify our motivation to introduce the attention losses to rectify and preservation the attention area of both original and adversarial images.
-The best performance is generally obtained when setting $\alpha:\beta:\gamma = 8:4:1$.
-Around this ratio the relative stable accuracy curve shows that the proposed method is not very sensitive to the weight parameter configuration within a certain range.
+When setting the weight for respective loss as $0$, \emph{i.e.}, excluding the corresponding rectification and preservation constraint, the classification accuracy curves experience a consistently significant decline when $\alpha$ and $\beta$ are set to be large in Fig.~\ref{fig:7}.
+The notable change in Fig.~\ref{fig:7} validates the importance of attention rectification and preservation components towards adversarial attacks.
+Fig.~\ref{fig:8} visualizes the activation map of two example images and their corresponding adversarial images w/ and w/o the proposed attention losses.
+The results justify our motivation to introduce the attention losses to rectify and preserve the attention area of both original and adversarial images.
+The best performance is generally obtained when setting $\alpha=\beta=0.01$.
+Around this ratio, the relatively stable accuracy curve shows that the proposed method is not very sensitive to the weight parameter configuration within a specific range.

-We further examined the influence of iterative round of attack for adversarial sample generation.
-The classification accuracy on CIFAR-10 is reported in Table~\ref{tab:xx} by adding 1--4 rounds of adversarial images into the training set.
-The result is basically consistent with the observation from Sec.~\ref{analysis3}.
-Considering only adversarial images from single-step attack obtains inferior defense performance especially when dealing with strong attacks like Iter-LL.
-Redundant rounds of attack tends to generate noisy training samples and deteriorate the training process.
-The rapid decline from 3 to 4 round validates this claim.